 Northbound on the Alaska Highway

-Boondocking at Morley Lake Recreation Site along the Alaska Highway
+Drycamping at Morley Lake Recreation Site along the Alaska Highway

 As always, Jake and Tazz were happy to get out of the truck.
-Not too happy about the leashes though!
+Not happy about the leashes though!

 Jake and Tazz at Morley Lake campsite